Moregorit/monowear/README.md

 # **🧦Monowear🧦**
-*— The website of the clothing store created with the react.*
+*— The website of the clothing store created on react.*

 tg: @Moregorit